 West died in 1820, leaving a legacy not only of his own strong historical works, but perhaps more importantly, a following of painters who represented his training and counsel through the nineteenth century.

-Please click the 'Shipping and Payments' tab above to see all of the available shipping methods and costs prior to bidding.
+Please check all of the available shipping methods and costs prior to bidding.

-The winning bidder can also pick up this item at our store in Colchester, Vermont to save on shipping charges.
+The winning bidder can also pick up this item at our store in Colchester, Vermont.
 All local pickups are subject to 7% sales tax.